Marketplace-development/even-groups-a-d2024-group8/README.md

 ### Explanation of the Code

 #### main.route('/')
 Checks if a user is logged in.
 If logged in, the user is redirected to main_page.
 If the user is not logged in, the homepage index.html is displayed.

 #### main.route('/register', methods=['GET', 'POST'])
 This function has two methods, GET and POST, which are handling the registration of new users, with different paths for musicians and venues.

 The GET request returns the registration form, register.html.

-The POST request the registration of the new user.
+The POST request returns the registration of the new user.
 It collects the common form data (email, profile type, name, address, phone, bio), and checks if all the required information is filled in and if the email is new, if not it returns an error.
 The function then creates a new user.
-If the User is a musician, the function gathers musician-specific information such as role(soloist/band), genre, hourly rate, songs and equipment.
+If the user is a musician, the function gathers musician-specific information such as role(soloist/band), genre, hourly rate, songs and equipment.
 It validates the musician files, creates a Musician record in the database and links it with the user's profile.
-It also checks if all the requierd information is given such as date of birth for a soloist or amount of members for a band, if not: error.
+It also checks if all the required information is given such as date of birth for a soloist or amount of members for a band, if not it will return an error.
-If the User is a venue, the function collect venue-specific data like venue name and style, as well as creating a venue record which is linked to the user's profile.
+If the User is a venue, the function collects venue-specific data like venue name and style, as well as creating a venue record which is linked to the user's profile.
 At the end, the users are asked to upload their profile picture and so they are redirected towards the upload_profile function.

 #### main.route('/login', methods=['GET', 'POST'])